MicrosoftDocs/azure-stack-docs/azure-stack/reference/pep/set-azsdnsserversettings.md

 ## Synopsis

 Updates DNS server settings.
-This cmdlet is used to control the -UseRootHint setting for the internal DNS servers.
-The default configuration for -UseRootHint is enabled / $true.
+This cmdlet is used to control the `-UseRootHint` setting for the internal DNS servers.
+The default value for `-UseRootHint` is enabled (`$true`).

 > [!NOTE]
 > This cmdlet is only available in Azure Stack Hub 1.2206.2.66 and later builds.